Welcome to the Board’s User Portal

 Application for CPA License Reinstatement

-The 2026-2027 CPA license renewal period opened April 13, 2026.
-To renew a license, users must create a login in the new portal.
-Please note that the username and password created for the old portal do not work for the new portal.
-Users can sign in with Gmail, Apple, Microsoft, or LinkedIn credentials or create a custom username and password.
+Users can sign in with Google, Apple, Microsoft, or LinkedIn credentials (the quickest, easiest way) or create a custom username and password.
 An instructional video is available to help users create a custom username and password.

 Although the renewal process has been updated, the required information remains the same.
 The Board provides a renewal walkthrough video that demonstrates each step of the process within the new portal.